AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/54b8c663-22db-4b3d-9d8a-f52cd96515af)

 Once your file is selected another screen will now appear.
-None of these settings matter, skip them, if anything fill in the "Charters Name".
-That is your name.
+None of these settings matter, you can skip them, but if you like add in the "Charters Name", that is you.
+Also "Arist Name" being the band or performer.
 Select exit.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/5619dc31-b663-48ed-8a63-d2b501915e70)